raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

   //=> "Go Fish: d"
 ```

 As noted, we can make a `Map`-like Hash with even less hackery, we don't need a proxy!
-But most idiomatic JavaScript uses objects, so that's what we'll use. this is enough to set the stage for the next bit of snarfing.
+But most idiomatic JavaScript uses objects, so that's what we'll use.
+This is enough to set the stage for the next bit of snarfing.

 ---